aravindavk/archive_gluster_changelogs/README.md

 are consumed and synced to Slave.
 This tool helps to archive the changelogs which are already consumed.

-## NOTE:

-- If Geo-replication is used, use this tool only when all the Geo-rep sessions are in Changelog mode(Geo-rep Status will show this information)

 ## Usage

     # When using python2